ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

 templateKey: team-page
 title: Team
 team-members:
-  - bio: Graham created Assembly Solutions in 1995 aged 35 after always having a passion to build a leading electrical sub-contract manufacturer.
-      Electrical wiring came natural to Graham from a very early age after his father Terry taught him how to wire his first plug aged 4!
-Attending Manchester University to qualify in Electrical Engineering, Graham went on to work for electrical giants Phillips and Triscan before creating ASL.
+  - bio: Graham created Assembly Solutions in 1995 aged 35 after always having the passion to build a successful business in electrical assemblies.
+From a very early age, Electronics came natural to Graham and it's not surprising after his father Terry taught him how to wire his first plug when he was just 4 years old!
+After studying Electrical Engineering at Manchester University, Graham secured a sought after Production Manager position at Phillips, and later down the line made the big leap to leave and create Assembly Solutions.
+Graham enjoys cycling & golf, and a challenge at chess!
-      Graham is the National Time Trials Cycling Champion (CAT E) after winning the title in 2020!
     interests:
       - cycling
       - golf